wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-wvd-application-management/includes/4-manage-msix-app-attach.md

 ### Assign users or groups

-Use the Assignments tab in the DAG or RAG to assign the access to MSIX app for your users or groups.
+To assign users or groups to receive apps, in the DAG or RAG, in the Assignments tab, assign access to the MSIX app to specific users or groups.

 ## Maintain an MSIX app attach with updates and removals